 The Bad Points

 Integrating life with technology has been the goal of many over recent years but a lot of people suggest our love for it has made us engrossed to the point of obsession with all things electronic.
-So, could Google Glass add to the feeling of detachment between management and candidates as we’ve previously discussed?
+So, could Google Glass add to the feeling of detachment between management and candidates?
 We’ll have to wait and see.

 Jamie Mistlin find me on Google+.